k98kurz/mycelium-network-specification/draft-spec.md

 public key; and it continues doing this until all tunnel hops have been included in the layer-encrypted packet.
-When the layer-encrypted packet is received by the first (closest) router in the tunnel, the outermost layer of encryption is removed, and the remaining datagram is forwarded to the next router; this occurs until the last layer of encryption is removed and the final packet is sent to its destination.
+When the layer-encrypted packet is received by the first (closest) router in the tunnel, the outermost layer of encryption is removed, and the remaining packet is forwarded to the next router; this occurs until the last layer of encryption is removed and the final packet is sent to its destination.
 When a packet is sent to a tunnel, the router encrypts the whole packet before forwarding to the next hop in the tunnel; this continues